Griefworks is a community-based program designed to address loss experienced by children and adolescents up to 18 years of age. Services include:

 - Community consultation with professionals involved in supporting the child.

 Download the CMHA Windsor-Essex County Branch Griefworks Program Flyer.

-Children and youth (through to high school age) who have experienced a recent loss through death and are residents of Windsor and Essex County.
+Children and youth (up to 18 years of age) who have experienced a recent loss through death and are residents of Windsor and Essex County.